November 3, 2025

 For iOS users: Check Settings > Privacy & Security for granular controls.

-Set a quarterly ritual: Review connected accounts on platforms like Google or Apple, and use tools like Jumbo or Permission Slip to automate alerts.
+Set a quarterly ritual: review connected accounts on platforms like Google or Apple, and use tools like Jumbo or Permission Slip to automate alerts.
 Remember, even "trusted" apps can be compromised.

 Ditch Smart Home Devices